rahulchalana/Algo-Visualizer/README.md

 Elements become green after sorting is finished.

 ### Merge Sort
-Two partitions are created at each step first appears red and second appears pink.
-These partitions then merge while the color of elements remain as it was before.
+At each step, the algorithm creates two partitions: the first partition is highlighted in red, while the second partition is highlighted in pink.
+The elements within the partitions retain their original colors as they merge.
 <br>

 ### Quick Sort
-Pivot element turn pink, which changes into cyan after getting correct position.
-Becomes green when all are sorted.\
+The pivot element initially appears pink, but it transforms into cyan once it occupies its correct position.
+As the sorting progresses, the pivot element turns green when all elements are properly sorted.
 <br>

 ### Heap Sort
-Elements appear pink in heap and turns cyan when sorted.
-Becomes green when all are sorted.\
+In the heap sort algorithm, the elements initially appear pink and then transition to cyan as they get sorted.
+Once all the elements are properly sorted, they turn green.
 <br>

 ### Bubble Sort
 Elements which are being compared appear red and pink.
-Sorted elements appear cyan.\
+Sorted elements appear cyan.
 <br>